 Rosa N. Schnyer, DAOM, IFMCP, LAc

-Rosa N. Schnyer is a doctor of Chinese medicine (DAOM) and certified functional medicine practitioner (IFM), passionate about the transformative potential of natural therapies.
-She brings the wisdom of over 35 years of clinical experience to her vision of empoweringand supporting individuals own inner ability to heal by partnering in a collaborative relationship that focuses on awakening the will to get well and stay well.
-She serves as a clinical assistant professor in the College of Nursing at the University of Texas at Austin, and is former adjunct faculty to several DAOM doctoral programs.
+Dr. Rosa N. Schnyer, a doctor of Chinese medicine (DAOM) and certified functional medicine practitioner (IFM), is a clinical assistant professor in the College of Nursing at the University of Texas at Austin, and adjunct faculty at the Oregon College of Oriental Medicine (OCOM).
 Dr. Schnyer is the author of Acupuncture in the Treatment of Depression; A Manual for Practice and Research and Curing Depression with Chinese Medicine, and lectures extensively on mental wellness.
-She has served as past co-president and sits on the board of the Society for Acupuncture Research; and has participated as a research consultant to Harvard Medical School, Stanford University, The Beijing Children’s Hospital and the New England School of Acupuncture.
-She maintains a private practice in Austin, Texas, focusing on the management of complex chronic illness and stress=related disorders.
-Contact: DrRosa@rosaschnyer.com.
+She has served as past co-president of the Society for Acupuncture Research and as a research consultant to Harvard Medical School, Stanford University, The Beijing Children’s Hospital and the New England School of Acupuncture.
+A practitioner for over 35 years, Dr. Schnyer has pioneered innovative research methodologies that better reflect clinical practice.
+She maintains a private practice in Austin, Texas, where she offers an emergent whole-person approach that integrates Chinese medicine and functional medicine principles and practices to support the management of chronic illness and stress-related disorders.